unicef/unicef-material-ui/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.
+Builds the component library for production.
+Leaves the output in the `dist` folder.

-It bundles application in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 ### `npm run styleguide`

-Generates the documentation the development mode.
+Generates the documentation to be viewed in [http://localhost:6060](http://localhost:6060).
-Open [http://localhost:6060](http://localhost:6060) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+Page reloads on any change.
+Lint errors are displayed in the console, too.

 We use [styleguidelist](https://react-styleguidist.js.org/) for documenting our custom components.

 ### `npm run styleguide:build`

-Builds the styleguide for production to the `styleguide` folder.<br>
+Builds the styleguide for production.
+The output is stored in `styleguide` folder.
-It correctly bundles React-styleguide in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

 ## License